asteyven/SET08103-base/units/unit02/unit02b.md

 **Happy team members with increased job satisfaction are worth more to the organisation as the team are more productive.**

 To meet this goal, the team needs to be empowered.
-There are a few ideas here, although our discussion on Scrum in [Lecture 02](../lecture02) also provides insight.
+There are a few ideas here, although our discussion on Scrum in [Unit 01b](../unit01/unit01b) also provides insight.

 ### Tool 13: Self-determination